MinMengbin/QSB-USB2Serial/README.md

 # QSB-USB2Serial_US-digital
 This project is used for getting streaming data from US Digital USB-to-Serial adapter.

-# How to solve multiple USB devices plugged in the same computer
+# How to solve the problem of not knowing the names of usb devices when multiple USB devices are plugged in the same computer?

+The solution is writing dev rules to assign names for individuals.
+As we know, every QSB-adapter has its own serial number, which you can find on the front part of the black adapter.
+For my case, I have two QSB0-adapters.
+One has the serial number of 81830, another one has the serial number of 81658.
+I will use this attribute (ATTRS{serial}) to assign names to this two adpaters.

+First, run udevadm to have a look at usb devices details

 $ udevadm info -a -n /dev/ttyUSB0